-Human Health Risk
+Human Health Risk Assessment

 GIS and Risk Communication

-HERD scientific staff provide DTSC with Geographic Information Systems analytical and visual materials for public presentations.
+HERO scientific staff provide DTSC with Geographic Information Systems analytical and visual materials for public presentations.
 Three dimensional contaminate plume models are developed that incorporate aerial photographs and satellite imagery.
 Using regional data, we are able to combine site related environmental data with demographic and socio-economic data to better understand and communicate cumulative risk within limited geographic areas.